 One of the most common errors people make is entering incorrect numbers on a tax form.
 We’re not talking about a miscalculation; we’re talking about incorrectly inputting the numbers.
 It happens!
 It’s important to check and double-check your bank account information and other figures when filing your taxes.

-In addition to the cost, you will have a hard time requesting a direct deposit refund if your information isn’t correct.
+In addition to the cost, you’ll have a hard time requesting a direct deposit refund if your information isn’t correct.
 You’ll have to undergo a thorough verification for the system to confirm your identity and to correct the mistake you made.

 Greetings to the newlyweds!
 Although it’s common for a spouse or partner to assume a new last name when getting married, it is important to inform the IRS first before using it.
 One mistake many people make when filing taxes is the mismatch of names due to a change in status.
 Couples who have recently gone through divorce are not exempt either and must also notify the Social Security Administration for a name change.
 Some people even accidentally misspell their name.

 If your name and Social Security number do not match those on file with the IRS, your tax return may be denied or the process halted.
-If you are experiencing this situation, here are some ideas to keep in mind to help you deal with the problem.
+If you’re experiencing this situation, here are some ideas to keep in mind to help you deal with the problem.

 - Always double-check your return for mistakes.